Musical Instrument Repairers and Tuners

 User poll

 Our visitors have voted there's a low chance this occupation will be automated.
-This assessment is further supported by the calculated automation risk level, which estimates 47% chance of automation.
+However, the automation risk level we have generated suggests a higher chance of automation: 54% chance of automation.

 What do you think the risk of automation is?